GustavoMourao/segmentation-applications/README.md

-# evaluation-senai
+# segmentation-applications
-Set of codes related to Senai evaluation
+Set of codes related to evaluation of Senai segmentation tasks

 ## Source structure